flavianowilliams/HICOLM3/README.md

 Notice: gfortran libraries is necessary to compile the Hicolm program.

-# Usage
+# What's new? :star2:

-* Amber Protocol available in Force Field section. :star2:
+* Amber Protocol available in Force Field section.
-* Optimization method by steepest descent algorithm. :star2:
+* Optimization method by steepest descent algorithm.